leliel12/talks/vvv2016/carpyncho/poster.rst

 Introduction
 ------------

-We present an first version of Carpyncho, a new data mining facility in development which we hope will be utilized to search and characterize time variable data of the ~ PiB size VVV survey.
+We present a first version of Carpyncho, a data mining facility in development which we hope will be utilized to search for and characterize time variable data of the ~ PiB size VVV survey.

-The project are focus to be simple to use by exposing an small language (~4 functions) to filter data, train machine learning models, execute experiments in our own server, and download the data and the model to a local computer.
+The project is designed to provide a simple to use small language set (~4 functions) to filter data, train machine learning models, execute experiments in a VVV server, and provide access to refined data and the model parameter downloadable to a local computer.

 The Backend
 -----------

-A data mining facility for the VVV is being developed for the detection and classification of periodic and transient variables.
-For this purpose, the single pawprint data from the VDFS CASU v1.3 catalogues have been crossed matched with the VDFS CASU v1.3 tile catalogues into a PostgreSql data-base for variability analisis.
-The Carpyncho infraestructure http://carpyncho.jbcabral.org/ is being developed entirely in python on top of a Custom-Framework for data process and Django web-framework (for the webapp).
-The
-PostgreSql database layer was chosen since its performance is adequate for large databases ~1 PetaByte and because PostgreSql is open-source, ensuring support plus evolving versatility.
+A data mining facility for the VVV is being developed for the detection and classification of periodic and non-periodic (or transient variables).
+For this purpose the stacked pawprint data from the VDFS CASU v1.3 catalogues have been crossed matched with the VDFS CASU v1.3 tile catalogues into a PostgreSql data-base.
+The Carpyncho infraestructure http://carpyncho.jbcabral.org/ is being developed entirely in python on top of a Custom-Framework for data processing and a Django web-framework (for the webapp).
+The PostgreSql database layer was chosen since its performance is adequate for large databases (~1 PetaByte) and because PostgreSql is open-source, thua ensuring support with evolving versatility.

 For calculation purposes Carpyncho is layored on-top of a scientific- python library stack that includes: